Guide to Obtaining an F-1 Visa

 Instructions for non-Canadian International Students:

-Once you have been admitted to St. Lawrence University and have completed all the appropriate paperwork, you will be issued an I-20.
+Once you have been admitted to St. Lawrence University and have completed all the appropriate paperwork, you will be issued a Form I-20.
 Once you receive your I-20, you can file your VISA application.
 Students who have a valid F-1 visa from a previous school may be able to use the same visa.
 When you travel to the US, carry your old school's I-20 with you as well.
 You can check with your local US consulate or embassy to be sure you can use the same visa.
 See below for a list of requirements and other pertinent information.

 - Completed Form DS-160 (Nonimmigrant Visa Application) which must be completed by you online prior to scheduling your appointment.
 You will find instructions for using the form and a link to the form on your embassy’s website.